- ISBN/SKU: 9781612514932

 - Era: American Revolution

-This book explores--for the first time in any depth--the subject of subscribing for warships.
-Frederick Leiner explains how the idea materialized, who the people were who subscribed and built the ships, how the ships were built, and what contributions these ships made to the Quasi-War against France.
-Along the way, he offers significant insights into the politics of what is arguably the most critical period in American history.
+This book is the first to explore in depth the subject of subscribing for warships.
+Frederick Leiner explains how the idea materialized, who the subscribers and shipbuilders were, how the ships were built, and what contributions these ships made to the Quasi-War against France.
+Along the way, he also offers significant insights into the politics of what is arguably the most critical period in American history.